prem-muthedath/primacity/README.md

 Source: https://goo.gl/Yv4XMh (stackoverflow)

-Basically, given 3 positive integers -- A, B, K -- output number of item in [A, B] with primacity K.  For example, if A=5, B=15, K=2, the program will output 5 -- i.e., 5 numbers in [5, 15] have primacity 2.
+Basically, given 3 positive integers -- A, B, K -- output number of items in [A, B] with primacity K.  For example, if A=5, B=15, K=2, the program will output 5 -- i.e., 5 numbers in [5, 15] have primacity 2.